-- Table calculations can be used to calculate numeric values, using aggregate functions, from data entered by a user into columns in a table in the form.
+These can be used to calculate numeric values, using aggregate functions, from data entered by a person into columns in a table in the form.
 For example, a table calculation field could use a formula that returns the average of all values entered into a table column.

 Table calculation syntax

-The example above is a simple table calculation that combines an aggregate function and a field name reference.
-However, table calculations can be more complicated if necessary.
-It is possible to create more complex table calculations like adding all Reps that were done at over 70% of Body Mass by selecting sumifpositive as the aggregate type and writing the calculation’s formula as follows:
+This is an example of a simple table calculation that combines an aggregate function and a field name reference.
+However, table calculations can be more complex if necessary.
+For example, you can create a table calculation that adds all Reps that were done at over 70% of Body Mass (not shown in the screenshot) by selecting sumifpositive as the aggregate type and writing the calculation’s formula as follows:

-In this example Body Mass is a field outside the table and the formula will return either the Reps for that row or -1 depending on the condition being met or not.
+In this example, Body Mass is a field outside the table.
+The formula will return either the Reps or -1 for each table row depending on whether the condition is met for that row.
 Then, because we are only adding up the positive values, the rows where the condition was not met will be ignored.

 A useful trick is the use of the row function.
-This function simply returns the number of the row but by targeting specific rows it opens up a great range of possibilities.
-For example, using the table calculation field with the sumifpositive aggregate and writing the following formula would allow the builder to discard the Load values in the first two rows and sum all other positive values for Load.
+When used in a calculation within a table, the row function simply returns the row number but by targeting specific rows it opens up a great range of possibilities.
+For example, you could use the sumifpositive aggregate in a table calculation to discard the Load values in the first two rows and sum all other positive values for Load with the following formula:

-It is necessary, as with option calculations, to set the options of the table option calculation exactly the same as the options of the fields being referenced (Injury Status).
-When properly built this calculation would result in the current injury status.
+As with option calculations, it is necessary to set the options of the Table option calculation exactly the same as the options of the fields being referenced.

 Steps to build a table calculation

 - Log into the builder interface.

 - Create an event form and add the fields you wish to use, choosing the Table entry mode option for each field.